Nouvelle

 International Women’s Day

-International Women’s Day, celebrated each year on 8 March, is a time to reflect on progress made on gender equality, to call for change and to celebrate the contribution of women to numerous challenges around the globe.
+International Women’s Day, celebrated each year on 8 March, is a time to reflect on progress made on gender equality, to call for change and to celebrate women’s contribution to numerous challenges around the globe.

 Previous editions of International Women’s Day focused on: